Can You Finance a House in the Dominican Republic: A Guide

 Here’s how it works:

 Step 1: Apply for a personal or mortgage loan in your home country.
-This type of financing does not typically require Dominican banks’ involvement.
+This type of financing does not typically require Dominican banks’ involvement and usually involves a mortgage approval process, including review of your financial documents and credit.
+After initial approval, you must obtain final approval before funds are disbursed.

 Step 2: Once approved, transfer the funds to pay for the property in the Dominican Republic.
 Ensure the bank allows international transfers and understands your intent.